Sustainability in Computing Education

 Quote from the assignment description for Digital Transformation.
 Image with text.

-From previous master’s theses, certain common traits can be observed that characterize good integration of sustainability.
-They demonstrate the ability to think critically about sustainability when the thesis:
+From previous master’s theses, certain common traits can be observed that characterize theses demonstrating critical reflection on sustainability:

-• Describes how the project can affect sustainability both directly and indirectly.
+• The thesis describes how the project can affect sustainability both directly and indirectly.

-• Addresses challenges that may arise from sustainable solutions.
+• The thesis discusses challenges that may arise from sustainable solutions, in other words sustainability dilemmas.

-• Not only mentions the Sustainable Development Goals and the various dimensions of sustainability, but also reflects on them.
+• The thesis not only mentions the Sustainable Development Goals and the various dimensions of sustainability, but also reflects on them.

 How to conduct a critical evaluation/analysis of sustainability in your thesis